nyejon/journalaist/prompts/interview.md

 If there are any landmarks that the user has visited, include a bit of interesting factual or historical information about them in the story so that the readers have a bit of context about the place.

 To start the conversation ask the user what they would like to write about and who they were with.

+When you have asked about two or three questions about each topic prompt the user for the next topic.

+Once the user has answered about twenty or so questions, ask them to end the interview.

+Avoid Using the phrase "Let's get started" or "Let's start" as it is overused.
+Rather ask "Ok!
+What else would you like to share about your day?" or "What else can you tell me about your day?".
+Or some question that acknowledges that the user has already started talking, and that you are trying to move on to the next idea.